Platycerium bifurcatum (Staghorn Fern) Care Indoors; Watering, Light, Propagation, Problems

-Platycerium bifurcatum also called Antelope Ears Ferns or Elkhorn Ferns are some of the popular fern plants and bears large, spectacular fronds which are usually divided at their ends into antler-like lobes, hence the common names.
+Platycerium bifurcatum also called Staghorn Ferns, Antelope Ears Ferns or Elkhorn Ferns are unique fern plants and bear large, spectacular fronds which are usually divided at their ends into antler-like lobes, hence the common names.

 The fronds are of two types; those at the base are heart-shaped and sterile while those above are long, arching, forked and strap-shaped, grey-green and spore-forming.